ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_lab/lab00.md

 In Python, a `#` starts a comment.
 Everything from the `#` to the end of that line is part of the comment.

 As far as how to create, save and run this program in IDLE, it's easier to just watch someone do it than to try to read an explanation.
 So, we'll demonstrate this in Lecture.
-But if you need a refresher, this [Youtube video explains Hello World in IDLE](http://www.youtube.com/watch?v=Cdk20r2dgFU)
+But if you need a refresher or you're doing this before we've demonstrated it in class, this [Youtube video explains Hello World in IDLE](http://www.youtube.com/watch?v=Cdk20r2dgFU) explains how to do it.
+However, notice that this video is using Python 2, so the format of the print command is a little different (in particular, it does not include the parentheses).

-Once both you and your partner have run your "Hello World!" program, you are ready to move on to the next step.
+Once both you and your partner have run your "Hello World!" programs, you are ready to move on to the next step.
 Remember, check in with your partner to make sure they are ready to move on.
 Do not leave your partner in the dust!

-## Step 4:  Accept invitation to UCSD-CSE-SPIS-2018 github organization
+## Step 6:  Accept invitation to UCSD-CSE-SPIS-2018 github organization

 The mentors/instructors should have invited you to the UCSD-CSE-SPIS-2018 github organization (if they haven't, the invitation will come soon).